FusselTeddy/steam-ticket-generator/README.md

 The builds in the releases section will also include the `steam_api64.dll` file required to run the program.
 Otherwise you can download it from the [Steamworks SDK](https://partner.steamgames.com/doc/sdk).
 The minimum required version is 1.62.

+## Linux

+Linux builds are also now available in both [releases](https://github.com/denuvosanctuary/steam-ticket-generator/releases) and [actions](https://github.com/denuvosanctuary/steam-ticket-generator/actions).
+The required `libsteam_api.so` is already included in the releases.

 ## Disclaimer

 This project is for educational and research purposes only.
 Use responsibly and respect software licenses.